tgchacko/Customer-Attrition-Prediction/README.md

 ## Project Overview

-This project aims to predict customer attrition for a telecommunications company using various machine learning algorithms.
+This project aims to predict customer attrition for a telecom company using various machine learning algorithms.
 The focus is on developing models that can accurately identify customers who are likely to leave based on their historical data.

 ## Data Sources